 The Family Under the Bridge by Natalie Savage Carlson (1958)

-Armand is a homeless man in Paris, who likes his life just the way it is.
+Armand is a homeless man in Paris who likes his life just the way it is.
 He spends his nights sleeping under a bridge along the Seine River.
-One day when he comes back to his spot, he finds a widow and her three children who are newly homeless.
+One day, when he returns to his spot, he finds a widow and her three children who are newly homeless.
 Even though the last thing he ever wanted was the responsibility of a family, he ends up taking them under his wing and shows them the ropes of homeless life in Paris.
 The experience is transformative for Armand.
 This book takes place during the Christmas season, making it a great read for the season.
-One fan described this one as “a truly heartwarming story for all ages.”
+One fan described this as “a truly heartwarming story for all ages.”

 A Christmas Story by Jean Shepherd